-Agents who wish to assist consumers in the Individual Marketplace on HealthCare.gov and/or SHOP must complete registration and required training on an annual basis—prior to assisting consumers enroll in a plan.
+Agents who wish to assist consumers in the Individual Marketplace on HealthCare.gov and/or SHOP must complete registration and required training on an annual basis—prior to assisting consumers to enroll in a plan.

-Agent Appointment Requirements:
+Agent Appointment Requirements

 To sell a qualified insurance products, a licensed insurance agent must be appointed with the insurance company(s) offering the qualified health plans being sold.
 A list of insurance companies authorized to offer qualified health plans is available for your reference.